-This week, the Department has released a consultation on the future of clinicians’ pensions, a new five-year deal to support our approach to community pharmacy, the Government’s prevention Green Paper and a £20 million collaboration with the Prince’s Trust for the NHS widening participation initiative, which will allow and support more apprentices into the NHS.
+This week, the Department has released a consultation on the future of clinicians’ pensions, a new five-year deal to support our approach to community pharmacy, the Government’s prevention Green Paper and a £20 million collaboration with the Prince’s Trust on the NHS widening participation initiative, which will allow and support more apprentices into the NHS.
 There has been a lot done just this week, and there is a lot more still to do.

 Another item for the Secretary of State’s list might be to engage with his counterpart in Scotland on the issue of the NHS taper on the pensions programme.
 When I raised the issue with a Treasury Minister, she seemed unaware that there was more than one NHS in the UK.
 If there is some co-ordination and joint representation to the Treasury, that might assist matters.
 Would the Secretary of State agree?